Variance is very good at tricking the human brain.

 The highly improbable occurred recently in the National Basketball Association.
 The Golden State Warriors lost to the Los Angeles Lakers last Sunday, March 6th.
 Before the game, GSW was either the best or second best team of all time.

-On the other hand, the Lakers, led by 37-year-old and now defunct Kobe Bryant, are the worst team in the Western Conference and the second worst team in the whole NBA.
+On the other hand, the Lakers, led by 37-year-old Kobe Bryant, are the worst team in the Western Conference and the second worst team in the whole NBA.
 They didn’t have a chance, right?
 Yesterday www.pinnaclesports.com, one of the most reputable and reliable bookmakers when it comes to betting lines, had GSW -6000/LAL+2400.
 For those of you new to sports betting, that means betting $6,000 on GSW would have won you $100, while betting $100 on the Lakers would have yielded a tidy $2400.
 Here is a vig free odds calculator that assigns a no-nonsense percent on the likelihood of each team winning:

 For a reference to poker, it is 16% more likely that you river a set to beat an overpair than for the Lakers to beat GSW, according to the bookmakers: